 MacFarlane Clan Motto: This I’ll defend.

 Battles: In war times the MacFarlane’s supported Earl of Lennox and Duncan MacFarlane of Tarbet.
 This clan was present at the Battle of Pinkie where Duncan and his brother were killed.
 At the Battle of Langside in 1568 the MacFarlane’s opposed Mary Queen of Scots after her husband, Lord Darnley, was killed.
 It was here the clan earned respect by defending the crown of new born King James VI and capturing three standards of Queen Mary.
 The MacFarlane’s continued to stand by the Stewarts until the ruling of King James VII.
 They eventually showed loyalty to King Charles I. The MacFarlane’s were not present at the Jacobite rising.
 They did however share victory at Inverlochy.
 Their castle at Inveruglas was later burned by Oliver Cromwell.

 Clan MacFarlane Tartan

 End of MacFarlane Chiefs: Walter MacFarlane was the 20th chief of the clan.
-When he passes in 1767, the lands were sold to pay off debts by Walter’s brother.
+Once he passes in 1767, the lands were sold in 1784 to pay off debts by Walter’s brother.
 By 1886, the direct male line of chiefs had ran it’s course.
 Consequently, the MacFarlane’s are not on the Standing Council of Scottish Chiefs.
 The members of the clan began to emigrate from Scotland.
 Most went to Ireland and it has been said that the chief fled to America.

 Are You a MacFarlane?